councilofelders/numerbay/docs/docs/tutorial-basics/set-up-account.md

 ## Update profile
-You can change your username, password and email in the [profile update form](https://numerbay.ai/my-account/my-profile).
+You can change your username, password and email in the **[Edit profile page](https://numerbay.ai/account)**.
 By default, your Numerai email address is used to receive email notifications.

 :::caution

-If you disconnect MetaMask wallet in the profile page, and your account was created with MetaMask login (without a password).
-You need to set a password before logging out, or you might lose access to the account.

 NumerBay does not yet allow password recovery, please contact support by posting in the [#numerbay](https://community.numer.ai/channel/numerbay) channel on RocketChat.